ujjwal-shekhar/personal-site/src/content/post/miptCppCourse/mipt-cpp-course.md

 ### UB is a guarantee we give to the compiler, to do absolutely anything

-If UB exists in code, not only does the compiler turn a blind to that specific LOC, it is free to do anything in the code preceding the location of UB.
-It can remove everything and even lead to an infinite loop as shown below.
+If UB exists in code, not only does the compiler turn blind to that specific LOC, it is free to do anything in the code preceding the location of UB.
+It can remove everything and consequently lead to an infinite loop as shown below.

-This is on the programmer ONLY, since they have assured the programmer that this is UB and that they guarantee that this UB will never be triggered.
+This responsibility is on the programmer ONLY, since they have assured the programmer that this is UB and that they guarantee that this UB will never be triggered.
 Thus an *as-if* behavior is triggered that makes the compiler act as if the UB is never reached.
-Also, [fun stuff linked here](https://lore.kernel.org/llvm/20250426200513.GA427956@ax162/)
+Also, [fun stuff linked here](https://lore.kernel.org/llvm/20250426200513.GA427956@ax162/).

 :::important
 For the compiler, UB doesn't exist.
 So if something goes wrong, then the responsibily is on the programmer.
 The compiler will usually follow a simple mechanism and remove the entire path leading upto UB by assuming that it is unreachable.
 This will either happen due to the as-if rule seeing no side-effects or because it is on the path to UB.